MoodyMarshmallow/ese-3060-project/README.md

 # ESE 3060 Final Project Part 2
+NanoGPT speedrun project for ESE 3060: exploring gated attention as an architectural tweak on top of a modded-nanogpt speedrun baseline.
+We implement SDPA-output sigmoid gating inspired by [Gated Attention for Large Language Models](https://arxiv.org/pdf/2505.06708).

 ## Quick Start — Best Current Run
 Full-length run with the best-performing config: elementwise SDPA-output gating at higher LR.